 When will premiums increase and what will my new premium be?

-We've postponed any premium increases for five months, so this year’s premium increases will now take effect from 1 September 2022.
+We've postponed any premium increases for six months, so this year’s premium increases will now take effect from 1 October 2022.
 We’ll get in touch closer to this date to let you know what your new premium will be.